This Strawberry Smoothie Bowl whips up with just 3 ingredients for a sweet and healthy breakfast or snack.

 - 1 tablespoon honey

-- In a food processor or high-powered blender, add 1 cup of frozen, and slightly thawed, strawberries, ½ cup of frozen, sliced bananas, and ¼ cup plain Greek yogurt.
+- In a food processor or high-powered blender, add the strawberries, banana slices, and ¼ cup plain Greek yogurt.

 - Process until it is smooth and creamy.
-You will have to stop and scrape down the sides several times to make sure everything gets blended in.
+You will have to stop and scrape down the sides several times to make sure everything gets blended together.

 - Pour the strawberry and banana mixture into a bowl and add a swirl of ¼ cup Greek yogurt.